vipulchib/aws-cloudformation/README.md

      Description: VPC with Arista vEOS Router, subnets, route tables, igw, sg, Linux VMs
      ```

 3. **Parameters** - Parameters enable you to input custom values to your template each time you create or update a stack.
+We will create the following:

-   A. We will create a Parameters for the VPC ID, provide a Description (VPC ID) and then specify the Type of Parameter
+   A. A Parameters for the VPC ID, provide a Description (VPC ID) and then specify the Type of Parameter
    with a 'Value (default)' as **Arista**

-   B. We will create a Parameters for the VPC CIDR, provide a Description (VPC Supernet) and then specify the Type of
+   B. A Parameters for the VPC CIDR, provide a Description (VPC Supernet) and then specify the Type of
    Parameter with a 'Value (default)' as **10.1.0.0/16**

-   C. We will create a Parameters for the 1st Subnet in the VPC, provide a Description (VPC Subnet A-1) and then specify the
+   C. AParameters for the 1st Subnet in the VPC, provide a Description (VPC Subnet A-1) and then specify the
    Type of Parameter with a 'Value (default)' as **10.1.1.0/24**

-   D. We will create a Parameters for the 2nd Subnet in the VPC, provide a Description (VPC Subnet A-2) and then specify the
+   D. AParameters for the 2nd Subnet in the VPC, provide a Description (VPC Subnet A-2) and then specify the
    Type of Parameter with a 'Value (default)' as **10.1.11.0/24**

    ```